SophieDufrane/PP2_Rock_Paper_Scissors_Lizard_Spock_Game/README.md

 ### Bugs, Fixes and learning Experiences

-- Recommendations from discussions with my mentor helped me improve my initial code:
-  - I combined functions that I had initially created separately
-  - I gave names to any functions that were anonymous.
-  - I used constants to represent each selection (Rock, Paper, Scissors, Lizard, Spock) as string values.
-This approach prevented typos and ensured that each selection was always referred to consistently.
-  - He pointed out that the game was running indefinitely without an endpoint.
-To resolve this, I added a function that stops the game once either the player or the computer reaches 5 points, which also provides a clear winner.
 - During development, I discovered through research that using an object to map each possible combination of the game (e.g., Rock crushes Scissors) was a more efficient approach than using multiple 'if-else' statements.
 This method significantly improved the code's readability and maintainability by avoiding deeply nested conditions.
+- Recommendations from discussions with my mentor helped me improve my initial code:
+  - To enhance the user experience, I added the game rules for clear instructions.
+To avoid cluttering the interface, I implemented a toggle option to show or hide the rules as needed.
+  - On Javascript, I combined functions that I had initially created separately and gave names to anonymous functions.
+  - For each choice (Rock, Paper, Scissors, Lizard, Spock), I assigned a unique constant value (0 to 4).
+This prevents typos when reusing variables and improves maintainability by ensuring consistent references to each choice.
+  - On the first version of the project, the game was running indefinitely without an endpoint.
+To resolve this, I added a function that stops the game once either the player or the computer reaches a maximum points, which also provides a clear winner.
-- I also learned to improve the *documentation comments* for functions.
+  - I also learned how to improve the *documentation comments* for functions by using @param.

 ### Validator Testing